 When Do Transfer Applications Open?
 Start Before Others

 Portals often open months before the final date.
-That time should be used to prepare, not delay.
+Students should use this time to prepare early.

-Students need to check how many transferable credits they have earned at the college level and whether older credits still count, since some schools limit how long coursework remains valid.
+Students need to check how many transferable credits they have earned at the college level and whether older college credits expire, since some schools limit how long coursework remains valid.
 This is common for those coming from a community college, where course matches can vary.
 Early review allows time to fix gaps.

 Speaking with an admissions counselor can help confirm rules.
 Schools review course history, total credits, and alignment with the major.
 Planning two terms ahead gives students more options.